bitcommoditiz/Goldz-XAUz/README.md

 ----------------
 BitCommoditiz is a new class of Crypto coin for which difficulty also varies according to the price of an underlying real commodity.

-Example: At time of difficulty retarget spot price of crude oil increased 20% its price value at BitCommodiz Oilz birth date.
+Example: At time of difficulty retarget the spot price of crude oil increased 20% from its value at bitcommodiz 'Oilz' birth date.
-The new difficulty target for Oilz = hash power difficulty retarget X 1.20
+The new difficulty target for bitcommodiz 'Oilz' will be: standard difficulty retarget X 1.20

 The aim is to provide a full class of virtual commodities, freely tradable, for which volatility reflects the underlying real commodity volatility.